forrest-orr/artifacts-kit/README.txt

 	ArtifactsKit32.exe --payload-type shellcode --payload-file Payloads\MsgboxShellcode32.bin --alloc-type dll-map-hollow

 Create a 64-bit shellcode implant within a region of +RWX mapped page file memory at an offset +1MB from its allocation base and execute it using the KERNEL32.DLL!CreateThread API:

 	ArtifactsKit64.exe --payload-type shellcode --payload-file Payloads\MsgboxShellcode64.bin --alloc-type mapped --stealth moat

+Create a 32-bit PE implant on top of the mapped image memory of a 32-bit DLL image while preserving the original headers of this DLL image, bootstrap it and execute the payload PE IMAGE_OPTIONAL_HEADER.AddressOfEntryPoint with a CALL.

+	ArtifactsKit32.exe --payload-type pe --payload-file Payloads\TestExe32.exe --alloc-type dll-map-hollow --stealth mirror-headers

+Create a 64-bit PE implant within the mapped image memory of a modified TxF section of a 64-bit DLL (phantom DLL hollowing) and execute its IMAGE_OPTIONAL_HEADER.AddressOfEntryPoint with a JMP hook from the IMAGE_OPTIONAL_HEADER.AddressOfEntryPoint of the artifact parent process:

+	ArtifactsKit64.exe --payload-type pe --payload-file Payloads\TestExe64.exe --alloc-type txf-dll-map-hollow --exec-method ep-jmp-hook